TheSystemDevelopmentKit/thesdk_template/doc/source/introduction.rst

     ./configure && make doc
     firefox ./doc/build/html/index.html

-Documentation is NEVER comlete or good enough.
+Documentation is NEVER compete or good enough.
 Feel free to improve.

 How to create and test new entity
 ---------------------------------